MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 This increase in IOPS usage is a normal occurrence and doesn't indicate any problems with the source server or the PITR operation.
 After the PITR operation is complete, the IOPS usage on the source server returns to its usual levels.

-For more information on PITR, refer to [Backup and restore in Azure Database for MySQL - Flexible Server](./concepts-backup-restore.md).
+For more information on PITR, see [Backup and restore in Azure Database for MySQL - Flexible Server](./concepts-backup-restore.md).

 ### How do I know that IOPS have scaled up and scaled down when the server is using the autoscale IOPS feature?
 Can I monitor IOPS usage for my server?